ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/modularize-the-configuration.md

 You can read the source code of `lib.mkDefault` and `lib.mkForce` to understand them by running `nix repl -f '<nixpkgs>'` and then enter `:e lib.mkDefault`(To learn the basic usage of `nix repl`, just type `:?` to see the help information).

-its source code is as follows:
+Its source code is as follows:

 ```nix
   # ......